-To prevent moisture uptake cladding must not be stored in or above a wet area.
+To prevent moisture uptake, cladding must not be stored in or above a wet area.

 Cladding (particularly if it is unsealed) readily absorbs moisture.
-Cladding will subsequently shrink (opening up joints) if it is installed with an excessively high moisture content.
+It will subsequently shrink (opening up joints) if installed with an excessively high moisture content.
 Also, if cladding becomes wet, problems such as staining or distortion may occur on installation.
-Continued wetting may also promote mould growth or staining.
-Factory pre-oiling is recommended which will reduce changes in moisture content and movement of the timber.
+Continued wetting may also promote mould growth.
+Factory pre-oiling is recommended, which will reduce changes in moisture content and movement of the timber.

-3.2.
-MOISTURE CONTENT PRIOR TO INSTALLATION
+3.2 MOISTURE CONTENT PRIOR TO INSTALLATION

-Timber cladding is generally supplied at an average moisture content between 10% and 18% (within AS 2796.1 Clause 8.2).
+Timber cladding is generally supplied at an average moisture content between 10% and 18% (AS 2796.1 Clause 8.2).